 Instructions

-Preheat your grill to medium high heat and brush oil on the grates.
+Preheat the grill to medium-high heat and brush the grates with oil.

 Notes